swc-project/website/docs/configuring-swc.md

 ## jsc.target

-Starting from `@swc/core` v1.0.27, you can specify target environment by using the field.
+Starting from `@swc/core` v1.0.27, you can specify the target environment by using the field.

 ```json
 {